bwalsh62/udacity-ml-engr-capstone/report/capstone_report.md

 ![](graphics/member_data_head.PNG)

-The raw member data contains ID column `msno`, used to link with the raw training data.
+The raw member data contains ID column `msno`, which is used to link with the raw training data.
 The `city` and `registered_via` values are numerical but categorical, which motivated one-hot encoding.
 The `bd` and `gender` values displayed unexpected values, with `gender` showing over 50% of data as `NaN`, and `bd` (age) values summarized below:

 ![](graphics/member_data_bd-age_describe.PNG)